Creative Coding

 • does every arrow have a direction that means something?

-• does the image imply a component that the text never explains?
+• does the image imply a component the text never explains?

 • are there invented metrics, product names, or claims?